-Newfoundland Breeding Bird Atlas Travel Support
+Newfoundland Breeding Bird Atlas: Remote Travel Grants

 Individuals of all skills levels are welcome to apply for Remote Travel Grants, but funding preference will be given to individuals or teams having bird identification and point count skills that will support completion of atlas square coverage goals: 15 point counts per square and 12-20 hours of general atlassing per square.

 Applications will be evaluated according to the following criteria:

 - Volunteers must attain the minimum hours (12) required for coverage of an atlas square in one or more squares to be eligible for compensation

 - Priority will be given to atlassers who complete point counts (15 per square, either with or without the use of a loaned recorder) over those who carry out general atlassing only.